madhav06/madhav06/README.md

 - Projects for freelance clients.
 - My `entrepreneurial skills`, `market and customer knowledge`, `sales knowledge`.
-- My Proposal pitch for my dream `startup`.
+- My New learnings for upcoming changes in `global power dynamics`.

 ### 🌱 I’m learning